ChalmersGU-data-structure-courses/dsabook/src/markdown/04-sorting-divide-and-concquer/99b-quiz-quicksort.md

 ::: hints
 - Does Quicksort change when it make a comparison according to the order of the array input values?
-- Yes, the order of input can change a lot about Quicksort's behavior.
+- Yes, the order of input can change a lot about Quicksort's behaviour.
 :::
 ::::::::::::::::::::::::::::::